-On behalf of the Board of Directors of the British Columbia Railway Company ("BCRC"), I am pleased to provide our Service Plan for 2009 - 2011.
-The 2009 - 2011 Service Plan does not contain any major changes from BCRC's previous Service Plan, as BCRC will be continuing with the same strategic direction.
+On behalf of the Board of Directors of the British Columbia Railway Company ("BCRC"), I am pleased to provide our 2009/10 - 2011/12 Service Plan Update.
+This Service Plan does not contain any major changes from BCRC's previous Service Plan, as BCRC will be continuing with the same strategic direction.